-As I mentioned earlier, this is the first Chromecast to come with a remote control.
-Previous Chromecast users always complained that there was no way to control it except with your smartphone.
+As I mentioned, this is the first Chromecast with a remote control.
+Previous Chromecast users always complained that there was no way to control it except with their smartphones.

 The Bluetooth remote is small and pill-shaped but surprisingly ergonomic.
 Some people dismissed its minimalist design, but I love it.